ChinKF99/Project-1-Malaysia-Construction-Data-Analysis-/README.md

 My final dashboard file is in [dashboard.pbix](dashboard.pbix)

 ## Question to Analyze and why
-To understand contractor and project category performance, I ask the following:
+To understand relationship between cost & time and performance of respective contractor & category, I ask the following:

 ### Delay Cost Analysis
 1. Does delayed project cost more?